White House Down: Production

+Music

+The soundtrack was composed by Harald Kloser and Thomas Wander and performed by the Hollywood Studio Symphony.

 Release

 White House Down was originally scheduled for a November 1, 2013 release, but was moved up to a June 28, 2013 release.

+Home media

 The film was released on DVD and Blu-ray on November 5, 2013.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 52% based on 203 reviews, with an average rating of 5.4/10.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 52% based on 200 reviews, with an average rating of 5.40/10.
 The website's critical consensus reads: "White House Down benefits from the leads' chemistry, but director Roland Emmerich smothers the film with narrative clichés and choppily edited action."
 At Metacritic the film has a weighted average score of 52 out of 100, based on 43 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roth Cornet of IGN gave the film a score of 6.5/10, concluding: "White House Down is a pretty silly rehashing of previously tread action movie territory, but if you're willing to laugh along with (or even at) it, it can be a highly entertaining experience."
 Andrew Chan of the Film Critics Circle of Australia wrote, "I am not entirely sure, whether I should be happy or sad that I laughed when someone got shot or bombed, but such is the manner of how the film is played out."
 Mark Kermode of The Observer gave the film 3/5 stars, writing that it "at least has the good grace to laugh at itself as it rolls out the dingbat-daft action-movie cliches."
 Shubhra Gupta of The Indian Express gave the film 2.5/5 stars, writing: "Trouble is, it goes on too long.
 It has several climactic moments, but every time you ready for the exit, the film bounces back again for the next round."
 Peter Bradshaw of The Guardian gave the film 2/5 stars, saying that "real thrills – dependent on real, believable jeopardy – are not on offer: just cheerfully absurd spectacle and a little bit of humour."